 What is Wingsuit Skydiving?

 When Boise, ID jumpers start skydiving, they’ll wear standard skydiving gear and use a parachute.
 Very experienced jumpers who are ready to take it to the next level can explore the possibilities of wingsuit flying, also called wingsuit skydiving.
 This form of aerial adventure utilizes a “squirrel suit” in addition to a parachute.
-The squirrel suit has webbing between the sleeves and body, and between the legs, earning its name by resembling a flying squirrel.
+While many non-jumpers use the this term Squirrel-Suit, Squirrel is just one brand of wingsuit.
+The wingsuit suit has webbing between the sleeves and body, and between the legs, resembling a flying squirrel.
 This allows jumpers to glide with more time spent in the air.
-This extra air time allows for precision, with many professional teams using their wingsuits to make formations in the air.
+This extra air time allows for precision, with many professional teams using their wing suits to build formations in the air.

 If you’re interested in taking your Bozeman, MT skydiving game up to the next level, wingsuit flying might be just what you’re looking for!
 Did you know that DZONE is owned by Abbie Mashaal and his jump team holds three United States Parachute Association (USPA) records in Idaho for their canopy formations?
 They also hold one of the Idaho State Wingsuit records.
 Learn more about this exhilarating, extremely skilled sport with DZONE!